 Deal thirteen cards to each player, one at a time.

-Rather than overcalling an opponent’s bid, a player may instead double it, which keeps the bid the same but doubles the risk of breaking and the reward of fulfilling the contract.
-Any bid so doubled by an opponent can be redoubled, which again doubles the risk and reward of accepting the contract.
+Rather than overcalling an opponent’s bid, a player may instead double it.
+This allows the last bid to stand, but doubles the risk of breaking and the reward of fulfilling the contract.
+The responsibility for fulfilling the contract remains with the partnership that originally made the doubled bid.
+A player will generally double when they are confident the proposed contract cannot be successfully completed.
+Any bid doubled by an opponent can be redoubled, which again doubles the risk and reward of accepting the contract.

 Players who do not wish to make a bid may pass.
 Whenever three consecutive players pass, bidding is closed, and the last bid becomes the contract.
 The winning bidder becomes the declarer, their partner the dummy, and the other partnership the defenders.